 Modern porcelain veneers are an affordable and simple option that cannot only improve the appearance of otherwise sound teeth but correct structural issues and overcome the damage.
 Each porcelain wafer is ultrathin and personalized to your mouth and smile aesthetic.
 Once in place, these veneers look just like real teeth and will let you smile with confidence.

 Research shows that the more you smile, the younger you look.
 Smiling also helps to create better first impressions because it triggers the reward system in the brains of the people you meet.
 If you have a smile that makes you proud, then you will smile often and without even thinking about it.
 Just doing that will make people see you as more youthful and as someone who has a zest for life.

 Perfect your teeth and enjoy a smile that makes you proud and makes you look younger.
-Jeffrey D. Clark, DDS, and his team at Scottsdale Dental Excellence specialize in smile makeovers.
+Jeffrey D. Clark, DDS, and his team at Scottsdale Cosmetic Dentistry Excellence specialize in smile makeovers.
 Each plan is unique to the patient, and in addition to a cleaning and comprehensive evaluation, your plan can include teeth whitening, a custom bite guard, porcelain veneers, dental implants, and much more.
 Call us today at 480 585 1853 to schedule your smile makeover consultation with Dr. Clark.